0foo/study_notes/rhcsa/topics/SELinux/SELinux.md

         * context for files and directories normally found in webserver folders: httpd_sys_content_t
         * web port: http_port_t

-* theres a huge database of mappings of file locations to contexts so when a file is created this database is consulted with the files location and the context for that location is applied to the new file
+* theres a huge database of default mappings of file locations to contexts so when a file is created this database is consulted with the files location and the context for that location is applied to the new file
     * can view in `/etc/selinux/targeted/contexts/files`
-    * can view with: `semanage fcontext -l`
+    * can view all mappings with: `semanage fcontext -l`
-    * Note: Many of these are defaul
+    * Note: Many of these are default

-* if you move a file it will still have the context from it's original location
+* if you move a file it will still have the context from it's original location so will need to relabel

 * new processes, new files, etc. all inherit context's from their parents